folkertdev/rust-rfcs/text/0000-labeled-match.md

 Macros can be used to tame the syntactic complexity to some extent, but that just introduces custom syntax to learn for something as fundamental to a low level programming language as a state machine.
 Furthermore, editor experience within macros is still not as good as for first-class language constructs.

-The second limitation is that only forward jumps (from an earlier to a later branch) are possible.
+A second limitation is that only forward jumps (from an earlier to a later branch) are possible.
 To go back to an earlier branch, a loop and unpredictable match are still required.
 Thus, labeled match wins in brevity, expressivity and code generation quality.

 ## guaranteed tail calls